dumeaux-lab/compendium-fMC/README.md

 # compendium-fMC #

-compendium-fMC is a bioinformatics pipeline to process whole genome metagenomic (WGM) data obtained from human gut microbiome samples.
+compendium-fMC is a bioinformatics pipeline to process whole genome metagenomic (WGM) profiles of human gut microbiome samples.
 It is designed to use the latest genome annotations and minimize false positives, converting raw reads into relative pathway abundances.
 The data were further analyzed using deep archetypal model in the deep-fMC_paper.